UnvsCom/unvs/README.md

 What is UNVS?
 ----------------

-UNVS is a lite version of Bitcoin using scrypt as a proof-of-work algorithm (a fork of Litecoin).
+UNVS is a lite version of Bitcoin using scrypt as a proof-of-work algorithm (also a fork of Litecoin).
  - 2.5 minute block targets
  - subsidy halves in 840k blocks (~4 years)
  - ~98 million total coins